 Can a foreigner open a bank account?

 Yes.
 As a matter of fact, this is a simple step and those interested can even open a bank account online in NZ.
 This step is followed by many foreign nationals who move to New Zealand for business or employment purposes.
-Those who open a company in NZ will open a corporate bank account and a personal account afterwards, as needed.
+Those who open a company in NZ will open a corporate bank account and a personal account afterward, as needed.

 What documents do I need to open a bank account in New Zealand?